yokoworks/yokoworks/README.md

 # Hi, I'm Yoko — Frontend Engineer 👋

-I work across React, Next.js, TypeScript, accessibility remediation, and product-facing frontend implementation.
+I build product frontends in React, Next.js, and TypeScript, and remediate accessibility issues from external findings — with an eye on what users need and how the business reads.

-I run Sola Studio, an independent practice working on the gaps between screens, wording, and implementation.
+I run Sola Studio, a small independent studio offering frontend implementation and accessibility remediation to product teams.

-I often work on the parts of a product where UI implementation, API behaviour, data flow, product logic, user expectations, and team communication need to line up.
-I care about making product screens easier to understand, implement, maintain, and improve across layers.

 ## Focus areas